shihankanungo/shihankanungo.github.io/india-trip.md

 I watched a movie last night: _The Trap_.
 It was not good.
 Actually, intended to watch _Beginners_(2011) but felt that you'd have liked to watch it with me, so I couldn't bring myself to watch it without you.

+Right now obsessed with _Carsie Blanton_ ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KXm15iel1h8rZCf0eWvL8P-&si=9YNGkXfj6Gn988Jl)) and _Kalie Shorr_ ([YT playlist](https://music.youtube.com/playlist?list=PL6HQpYuOe1KWqv28EcA8EAejIxaI8gdjg&si=iKKw7tontvssZABA)). <br>
+**Carsie Blanton** is a singer-songwriter from Virginia, ran off at 16 to Oregon, then decided to turn pro and moved to Philadelphia but wound up in New Orleans. <br>
+**Kalie Shorr** is a singer-songwriter from Maine, based in Nashville.
+Songs have some country in them and are often brash and pointed.
+Rocks harder than probably any Nashville ingenue since Miranda Lambert.

 Shihan doodled on the guitar during his pre-bedtime.
 He is missing you --- seems particularly bereft at bedtime.